 Palette objects describe the colours assigned to each bit in a planar or indexed bitmap, and take the form of a look-up table in memory.
 Bitmaps themselves don't contain any palette information, though graphics files on disc normally include a palette object too.
 The palette object is normally applied to a screen, and from there affects every rastport on that screen and the bitmaps they display.
 A palette object can be modified, and if applied to a currently displayed screen, will cause the modified colours to change immediately.

 It is important to ensure that all graphics to be shown on the same screen are created using the same palette, otherwise their colours might not be correct when displayed, since only the colour index is taken into account and looked up against the screen's palette.
-Special consideration should be given to sprites if their usage is planned, as they use fixed colour indices from the screen's palette, regardless of the screen's depth.
+Special consideration should be given to sprites or dual playfields if their usage is planned, as they use fixed colour index offsets from the screen's palette, regardless of the screen's depth.
+See Sprite colours for more details.

 Other General Techniques